-Durham report finds FBI probe into Trump-Russia ties was flawed
+Durham report: FBI criticised by special counsel for Trump-Russia probe

 A long-awaited report has strongly criticised the FBI's handling of its investigation into ties between Russia and the 2016 Trump campaign.

-In a 300-page report, special counsel John Durham said the FBI's probe lacked "analytical rigor".
+In a 306-page report, special counsel John Durham said the FBI's probe lacked "analytical rigor".

-Mr Trump had vowed that Mr Durham's report would uncover the "crime of the century".
+He concluded that the US agency did not possess "actual evidence" of collusion between Donald Trump's campaign and Russia before launching a probe.

 The FBI said it has addressed the issues highlighted in the report.

-In the report, Mr Durham - who was appointed by then-Attorney General William Barr in 2019 - accused the FBI of acting on "raw, unanalysed and uncorroborated intelligence" when it launched the probe.
+In the report, Mr Durham - who was appointed by then-Attorney General William Barr in 2019 - accused the FBI of acting on "raw, unanalysed and uncorroborated intelligence".

-Among the various investigative mistakes it made were repeated instances of "confirmation bias" that ignored information that undercut the initial premise of the investigation, which was known by the codename "Crossfire Hurricane".
+Among the investigative mistakes it made were repeated instances of "confirmation bias", in which it ignored information that undercut the initial premise of the investigation.

+The report noted significant differences in the way the FBI handled the Trump investigation when compared to other potentially sensitive probes, such as those involving his 2016 electoral rival Hillary Clinton.

+Mr Durham noted that Mrs Clinton and others received "defensive briefings" aimed at "those who may be the targets of nefarious activities by foreign powers".
+Mr Trump did not.

 In a statement, the FBI said it had "already implemented dozens of corrective actions".